Sutajio Kosagi

 We have produced test boards at 0.6 mm thickness and verified the process works.
 We have produced 3D-printed cases that can be used with these boards, so we know the mechanical aspect works as well.

-Orders will be produced in China and then sent to the US to be distributed to backers using Crowd Supply’s fulfillment services, located in Portland, Oregon.
-For more information, see Crowd Supply’s article on Ordering, Paying, Shipping: The Details.
+Orders are produced in China and then sent to the US to be distributed to backers using Crowd Supply’s fulfillment services, located in the USA.
+For more information, see Crowd Supply’s article on shipping.

 Parts List